AdaCore/libadalang/user_manual/python_api_tutorial.rst

    context = lal.AnalysisContext()

-This very simple program will allow us to make sure the python environment is properly setup to use Libadalang.
+This very simple program will allow us to make sure the Python environment is properly setup to use Libadalang.
 Running the above file should yield no error and no result.